-Firm size is defined by the profit and number of employees.
+1 Firm size is defined by the profit and number of employees.
 Respondents indicated whether their firm belongs to the service or industry (manufacturing) sector and whether they have domestic or foreign ownership.

 Features Numbers Explanation Respondent 46 Respondents that named at least one partnership Nodes 230 Number of firms in the network Edges 288 Number of connections among firms Density 0.005 Sum of the ties divided by the number of possible ties: 288/(230229) Centralization 0.098 Centralization characterizes an entire network.
-A network is highly centralized if there is a clear boundary between the center and the periphery Average Diameter 8 The overall distance and the heterogeneity of distances in the network Average cluster coefficient 0.033 Average of the densities of the neighborhoods of all firms Average shortest path 4.172 The average shortest path between two nodes Degree minimum 1 Degree maximum 25 The number of other nodes to which it is directly connected by edges Triangles 11 Firms having ties with themselves Community 18 Method of partitioning that decomposes the network into communities sets of highly interconnected nodes cess of behavior in this network (Figure 2.B).
+A network is highly centralized if there is a clear boundary between the center and the periphery Average Diameter 8 The overall distance and the heterogeneity of distances in the network Average cluster coefficient 0.033 Average of the densities of the neighborhoods of all firms Average shortest path 4.172 The average shortest path between two nodes Degree minimum 1 The number of other nodes to which it is directly connected by odges Degree maximum 25 The number of other hodes to which it is directly connected by edges Triangles 11 Firms having ties with themselves Community 18 Method of partitioning that decomposes the network into communities, i.e., sets of highly interconnected nodes cess of behavior in this network (Figure 2.B).
 Service providers (34) dominate the network (Figure 2.C); proportionally, however, industrial firms (12) are more centralized.